OJarvey/guess-or-hang-pp3/README.md

 - [Stack Overflow](https://stackoverflow.com/questions/287871/how-do-i-print-colored-text-to-the-terminal) - This source provided guidance on how to print colored text to the terminal, which was implemented in the game for visual enhancement.
 - [Hangman Youtube Tutorial](https://www.youtube.com/watch?v=m4nEnsavl6w&t=155s&ab_channel=Kite) - This tutorial provided valuable insights and inspiration during the conceptual development of the Hangman game.

+## SPECIAL THANKS

+I would like to extend my heartfelt gratitude to Code Institute for their invaluable help and support throughout this project.
+Their resources and guidance were instrumental in bringing this game to life.

+A special thanks goes to my mentor Spencer Barriball, whose encouraging words and unwavering support kept me motivated, especially during moments when the challenges felt overwhelming.
+Your guidance has been truly inspiring.

+I am also deeply grateful to my family and friends for their continuous support and encouragement.
+Your belief in me has been a driving force, and I couldn’t have done this without you.